bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 {% endraw %}

 <em>Code cleanup</em> will help you migrate.
-<strong>Callable references</strong>.
+**Callable references**.
 Some usages of `::` are forbidden for now, to be enabled later when we implement bound references.
 Most notably, `::foo` should not be used for now when `foo` is a member of a class.
 Only `MyClass::foo` should be used.
 References to members of objects are also unsupported temporarily (they will work as bound references too).
 We can use lambdas as a workaround for the time being.
-<strong>If-expressions</strong>.
+**If-expressions**.
 We unified the semantics of `if` and `when` by requiring an `else` when `if` is used as an expression:

 {% raw %}
 <p></p>